enterpriseDomain/ClassMaker/README.md

 It generates source code from the model provided, exports binary, installs it in runtime, and then loads classes making available for client code's reflective access through modeled API.

-ClassSupplier is purposed for creation of application with adaptable domain for citizen developers which is currently under construction.
+ClassSupplier is purposed for creation of application with domain model, that is editable by users (currently under construction).

 But for now, here is how you can use ClassSupplier:

-    // Model EMF EPackage
-    EPackage ePackage = EcoreFactory.eINSTANCE.createEPackage();
+    // Create blueprint model - dynamic EMF EPackage EPackage ePackage = EcoreFactory.eINSTANCE.createEPackage();
     ePackage.setName("library");
     ePackage.setNsPrefix("library");